 CoVid-19 Restrictions to Expire.

 Blue tape is gone!
 All restrictions on capacity limits and social distancing are removed.
-Churchgoers who have been vaccinated are not required to wear face masks.
+Masks are required in doors following Montgomery County guidelines, even for vaccinated people.
+Thank you for your cooperation.
 Normal liturgical actions are restored such as Offertory Procession and Sign of Peace (bow, wave, smile, to those near you are allowed suggested).
 Holy Water is back, but please use hand sanitizer as well.
 Use of printed materials such as worship aids are allowed.
 Priests, deacons and Extraordinary Ministers of Holy Communion will continue to wear masks during distribution of Holy Communion and sanitize before distribution and after any contact with another’s hand or if they receive on the tongue.
 We continue to ask those who receive on the tongue to come at the end of the line.
 We will continue to offer hand sanitizer and will sanitize the interior of the church daily.

 End of Dispensation to Attend Sunday Mass